alphahex99/Supcom2Cards/README.md

 * Pulinsmash: Damaging enemies teleports them in your direction
 * Quantum Force Blast: A lot of Knockback, less DMG
 * Quantum Sponge: Taking damage will partially recharge your block cooldown
-* Radar Jammer: Enemy guns are less accurate while you're alive
+* Radar Jammer: Damaging players worsens their aim
 * Rate of Fire: Simple ATKSPD upgrade
 * Recycler: Every hit steals enemy bullets
 * Rock Head: +100% DMG at the cost of Bullet speed